sigmoidanalytics/spork/README.md

     distinct_queries = DISTINCT queries;
     STORE distinct_queries INTO '/pig-test/output/';

+## TODO

+1. Migrate to Spark-1.0
+2. Create spark planner instead of using mapreduce planner
+3. Get e2e tests to work with Spork and create a benchmark report

 Please feel free to file issues on our github repo (https://github.com/sigmoidanalytics/spork) or mail us at: spark@sigmoidanalytics.com.